A two-parameter entropy and its fundamental properties: Abstract

 \section{Abstract}

-This article proposes a modification in the Sharma-Mittal entropy and distinguishes it as generalised Tsallis entropy.
-This modification accomplish the Sharma-Mittal entropy to be used in classical information theory.
-We derive a product rule $(xy)^{r + k} \ln_{\{k,r\}}(xy) = $

-for the two-parameter deformed logarithm $\ln_{\{k,r\}}(x) = x^r \frac{x^k - x^{-k}}{2k}$.
-It assists us to derive a number of information theoretic properties of the generalized Tsallis entropy, and related entropy.
-They include the sub-additive property, strong sub-additive property, joint convexity, and information monotonicity.
-This article is an exposit investigation on the information-theoretic, and information-geometric characteristics of generalized Tsallis entropy.
+This article proposes a new two-parameter generalized entropy, which can be reduced to the Tsallis and the Shannon entropy for specific values of its parameters.
+We develop a number of information-theoretic properties of this generalized entropy and divergence, for instance, the sub-additive property, strong sub-additive property, joint convexity, and information monotonicity.
+This article presents an exposit investigation on the information-theoretic and information-geometric characteristics of the new generalized entropy and compare them with the properties of the Tsallis and the Shannon entropy.\\ \textbf{keywords:} Deformed logarithm; Tsallis entropy; relative entropy; chain rule; sub-additive property; information geometry.\\ \textbf{Mathematics Subject Classification 2010:} 94A15, 94A17